vozlt/nginx-module-vts/README.md

       * The times in milliseconds at request processing times.
     * msecs
       * The only upstream response processing times in milliseconds.
+  * responseBuckets
+    * msecs
+      * The bucket values of histogram set by `vhost_traffic_status_histogram_buckets` directive.
+    * counters
+      * The cumulative values for the reason that each bucket value is greater than or equal to the only upstream response processing time.
   * weight
     * Current `weight` setting of the server.
   * maxFails